How to Join PISA

 The programme aims to assess knowledge, skills and competencies, embedded in the context of important content domains such as literacy, mathematics and science.
 The assessment of cross-curriculum competencies relating to both in-school and out-of-school experiences of young adults has therefore been made an integral part of the data strategy.
 The target population for the assessment is 15-year-olds.

-Countries/economies applying now will be eligible for participation in the data collection in 2018 (PISA 2018).
+Countries and economies applying now will be eligible for participation in the data collection in 2024 (PISA 2024).

 2) In addition, the costs for the national implementation of the programme are borne entirely by the participating countries.
 In particular, all participating countries are required to: